renpy/renpy/sphinx/source/store_variables.rst

 .. var:: _history_list = [ ]

     This is a list of history objects, corresponding to each line of history from oldest to newest.
-See the :ref:`History <history>` section for more information.
+See the :doc:`History <history>` section for more information.

 .. var:: _ignore_action = None